-State (1) Single Method Permitted for State Agencies 1 Regular Contributions Systems (3) Special Provisions (4)
+State Single Method Permitted for State Agencies 1 Regular Contributions Systems Special Provisions

+(1) (2) (3) (4)

+Michigan X

+Minnesota Χ

+Mississippi X X^2 1.0% flat rate for political subdivisions

+Missouri Χ

-Montana Rates (0.06%-1.46%) based on benefit ratio formula on total, not taxable wages.
+Montana Rates (0.06%-1.50%) based on benefit ratio formula on total, not taxable wages

-Nebraska X
+Nebraska Χ

 Nevada X

-New Hampshire X X
+New Hampshire X Χ

 New Jersey Rate based on aggregate experience

-New Mexico X X^2 Plus additional amt. to optional special fund, which reimburses state fund.
+New Mexico X X^2 Plus additional amount to optional special fund, which reimburses state fund

 New York X X

-North Carolina X^1 X 1% reserve from all government entities
+North Carolina X 1 X 1% reserve from all government entities

 North Dakota X Flat rate based on benefit costs

 Ohio X

 Oklahoma 1% flat rate

-Oregon X Χ Rates (0.1%-5.0%) based on benefit ratio formula; paid into special fund.
+Oregon Χ Χ Rates (0.1%-5.0%) based on benefit ratio formula; paid into special fund.

-Pennsylvania Χ Can pay a nonrefundable 0.24% solvency fee to be eligible to request relief from benefit charges.
-3
+Pennsylvania X Can pay a nonrefundable 0.24% solvency fee to be eligible to request relief from benefit charges 3

-Puerto Rico X
+Puerto Rico Χ

 Rhode Island X

 South Carolina X

 South Dakota X X

 Tennessee Χ 1.5% entry rate.
 Rates of entities electing contributions range from 0.3% to 3.0% based on reserve ratio

-Texas Flat rate based on benefit costs but not less than 0.1%.
+Texas Flat rate based on benefit costs but not less than 0.1%

-Utah X
+Utah Χ

-Vermont X^1 X
+Vermont X 1 X

-Virginia Χ
+Virginia X

 Virgin Islands X

-Washington Χ X Local government tax option available to cities, towns, counties.
+Washington X X Local government tax option available to cities, towns, counties

-West Virginia Χ
+West Virginia X

-Wisconsin X Χ Entities electing contributions pay 2.5% for first three years.
+Wisconsin X X Entities electing contributions pay 2.5% for first 3 years

 Wyoming X

-- State law requires only the reimbursement method be available for state government agencies, except North Carolina: governmental entities may elect to be reimbursing or experience rated.
+- 1. State law requires only the reimbursement method be available for state government agencies, except North Carolina: governmental entities may elect to be reimbursing or experience-rated.
 Vermont: which allows state institutions of higher education the option of contributions or reimbursement. - 2.
 All political subdivisions may elect reimbursement.
 Colorado: or pay quarterly contributions.
-Illinois: each reimburser is liable for 100% of benefits paid if they are both the last employer for 30 days and BP employer, or if the reimburser is only the last employer for 30 days then they are liable for 50% of benefits paid.
+Illinois: each reimburser is liable for 100% of benefits paid if they are both the last employer for 30 days and base pay employer, or if the reimburser is only the last employer for 30 days then they are liable for 50% of benefits paid.
 Iowa: non-profits only.
 Mississippi: reimbursable political subdivisions may elect to pay an additional 0.25% in return for having benefits noncharged on the same basis as contributory employers.
-New Mexico: each reimburser is liable for 25% of total benefit charges during the four quarters ending preceding lune 30. - 3.
+New Mexico: each reimburser is liable for 25% of total benefit charges during the 4 quarters ending preceding June 30. - 3.
 Iowa: governmental entities must pay the amount of any negative balance before becoming eligible for reimbursement; Pennsylvania: minimum solvency fee of \$25 must be paid if the employer's total gross wages for the previous fiscal year (July 1 June 30) multiplied by the solvency fee rate results in an amount that is less than \$25.